EOxServer/eoxserver/documentation/users/backends.rst

 mandatory parameter to be passed.
 Additionally several options can be passed:

     * ``--type``: this is the string type of the storage.
-See the above table `Default storage handlers`_ for the available ones.
+See the above table :ref:`Default Storage Handlers <default-storage-handlers>` for the available ones.
     * ``--parent``: if the storage type supports parent storages, this parameter can be used to specify the parent storage.
 This allows to nest storages, e.g a ZIP archive on a HTTP server.